Nutrition, eating and serious illness

 If medicines can compensate for a change in eating habits, dieticians now encourage the seriously ill to add “comfort foods” to their diets.

 The goal of healthy eating is to affect overall health.
 If restrictive diets (for instance, reduced fat foods) are altering a frail patient’s ability to enjoy life, then the dietary regimen may not be meeting its goal of overall health and well being.

 What individuals with an advanced, life threatening illness eat is generally not as important as how much they enjoy the experience of eating.

 Nutritional needs at the end of life

-When a seriously ill family member doesn't eat, it can be very distressing.
-Depending on the disease, however, refusing food can be a very normal part of the process.
+When a seriously ill family member doesn’t eat, it can be very distressing.
+Depending on the disease, however, eating less or even not eating can be a very normal part of the process.

 Sometimes forcing someone to eat can make things worse.
 If the person you care for is near the end of life, his or her body does not have enough strength to handle digestion, breathing, thinking, and fighting the disease all at once.
 Under some circumstances, eating, digesting, and eliminating food can be painful.
 Eating can provoke distressing symptoms such as vomiting, diarrhea, and bloating.